Plisp/uncursed/README.md

 # uncursed

 No curses.
-A higher-level buffered abstraction and an example paint app will be written soon, currently only low-level functionality is available.
+A higher-level buffered abstraction and low-level utilities are available.
 Supported implementations will include sbcl, ccl and ecl.

+More examples and documentation will be written soon.

+- [ ] better input handling
+- [ ] timers
+- [ ] plist layouting/resizing